BerSerK/notes/source/LearningMaterial.rst

 3. Get to be a Data Scientist.
 4. Start your own mini Hedge Fund within a few Months.
 Let me show you the steps:

    a.
-Go to WorldQuant websim system to practice and develop some usefull strategies;
+Go to WorldQuant websim system to practice and develop some useful strategies;
    b.
 Buy a VPS from `Budget VM`_ , `Digital Ocean`_ or `Linode <http://www.linode.com/‎>`_, install Ubuntu on it;
    c.
 Go to `OANDA <http://www.oanda.com>`_ , and sign up an practice account;
    d.
 Learn about the free `API of OANDA <http://developer.oanda.com/rest-live/introduction/>`_;
    e.
 Download historical data of your interested Investment Target (EUR/USD, Gold/USD, etc. suggested.);
    f.
 Back test your strategies developed at WorldQuant websim on these historical data.
    g.
-Develop your trading bot with the OANDA free API, and host it on your VPS, then make money automatically.
+Develop your trading bot with the OANDA free API, and host it on your VPS, then put some money into your account and make money automatically.
+   h.
+When you get some trading experience and $10000, you can shift your account to `Interactive Brokers <https://www.interactivebrokers.com/>`_ .
+And do some real trading.

 Just kidding.
 GLHF with your learning.